 - Gas $150 USD

-How Much Hotels Cost in Iceland?
+How Much are Hotels in Iceland?

 Accommodations for pretty much every budget are plentiful in Iceland.
 Even though, I would have loved to have stayed in a hotel or a cozy cabin somewhere, it just wasn’t doable this time since I was traveling alone.
 When I researched hotels for September – in the low season – the prices were just top much for me as a single traveler.
 I decided a hostel would be my best bet.